 And secondly – we eat more of it because we care about their health, duh.
 That one is an act of pure selflessness.

-According to NBC News12, the survey collected responses from 3,099 adults.
+The survey collected responses from 3,099 adults.
 Of the respondents, 85% planned on celebrating Halloween.

 I would argue that Halloween is one of the best holidays we have.
 Sure, the whole concept is a little shady – taking your children out to mooch from strangers, knocking on their doors like a shameless insurance provider.
 Doing all of this while dressed in any manner of spooky/unusual/woefully culturally appropriated costume (seriously, put some thought into the costumes; I promise it won’t take away from the fun).